opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Here is the standard way to compile C++ part of an Android application:

-.. warning:: We strongly reccomend using ``cmd.exe`` (standard windows console) instead of Cygwin on
+.. warning:: We strongly reccomend using ``cmd.exe`` (standard Windows console) instead of Cygwin on
-             Windows.
+             **Windows**.
 Use the latter if only you're absolutely sure about, what you're doing.
 Cygwin is not really supported and we are unlikely to help you in case you encounter some problems with it.
 So, use it only if you're capable of handling the consequences yourself.

 #.
 Open console and go to the root folder of an Android application